 Date: 2018-03-22

 In addition to dietary changes, RLS can be managed by engaging in regular exercise and using some at-home tools.
 Investing in a foam roller or a weighted blanket can work in tandem with a healthy diet to reduce or diminish the symptoms of RLS.
 Foam rollers can be used right before bed to massage the affected areas and relax the muscles.
 For weighted blankets, as experts at Mattress Advisor explain, “the deep pressure touch a weighted blanket provides is called ‘grounding’.”
 This grounding helps fight stress, anxiety, and depression, which can cause RLS.
 It’s also recommended to stop smoking and talk to your doctor about other medication options if you feel that yours could be contributing to RLS.

 Sleep is essential but not always a given.
 Restless legs syndrome can be exhausting to deal with, but there are ways to manage it.
-Diet is imperative, but it’s also worth investing in other resources to help you fight the battle towards a more fulfilling, restful sleep.
+Diet is imperative, but it’s also worth investing in other resources to help you fight the battle toward a more fulfilling, restful sleep.

+Date: 2018-03-22